bitcointxoko/design/README.md

 - [Resources](/resources.md)

 ## How to use this guide
-The easiest way to use this guide is to download it to your computer and read it with a markdown reader like [Obsidian](https://obsidian.md/).
+The easiest way to use this guide is to download it to your computer and read it with a markdown notes app like [Obsidian](https://obsidian.md/).

 To save this repository to your computer, find the green `Code` button and press `Download ZIP`.